Lasso Meets Horseshoe : A Survey: Statistical Risk Properties

 The minimax rate, which is a frequentist criteria for evaluating the convergence of point estimators to the underlying true parameter, is a validation criteria for posterior contraction as well.
 This result, due to \citet{ghosal2000}, showed that the minimax rate is the fastest that the posterior distribution can contract.

-Horseshoe estimators enjoy ``near-minimax'' rates in both an empirical Bayes and full Bayes approach, provided that the hyper-parameters or the priors are suitably chosen--as proved in a series of papers \citep{van2014horseshoe,van2015conditions,van2016many,van2017adaptive}.
-Specifically, the horseshoe estimator achieves
+A key advantage of the horseshoe estimators is that they enjoy near-minimax rates in both an empirical Bayes and full Bayes approach, provided that the hyper-parameters or the priors are suitably chosen--as proved in a series of papers \citep{van2014horseshoe,van2015conditions,van2016many,van2017adaptive}.
+Specifically, for $\sigma^2 = 1$, the horseshoe estimator achieves

 \citet{van2014horseshoe} showed that the near-minimax rate can be achieved by setting the global shrinkage parameter $\tau = (p_n/n) \log(n/p_n)$.
 In practice, $\tau$ is unknown and must either be estimated from the data or handled via a fully Bayesian approach by putting a suitable prior on $\tau$. \cite{van2017adaptive} show that the theoretical optimality properties for the popular horseshoe prior holds true if the global shrinkage parameter $\tau$ is learned via the maximum marginal likelihood estimator (MMLE) or a full Bayes approach.
-For the full Bayes estimator, these conditions are easily seen to satisfied by a half-Cauchy prior truncated to the interval $[1/n,1]$, which also does well in numerical experiments, both in `sparse' and `less-sparse' situations.
 Independently, \citet{van2015conditions} and \citet{ghosh2016asymptotic} showed that these optimality properties are not unique features of the horseshoe prior and they hold for a general class of global-local shrinkage priors.
-While the results of \cite{van2015conditions} apply to a wider class of priors, including the horseshoe+ prior \citep{bhadra2015horseshoe+} and spike-and-slab Lasso \citep{rovckova2016spike}.
-We note that \citet{ghosh2016asymptotic} attain sharper mean-squared error bounds.
+While the results of \cite{van2015conditions} apply to a wider class of priors, including the horseshoe+ prior \citep{bhadra2015horseshoe+} and spike-and-slab Lasso \citep{rovckova2016spike}, it is worth pointing out the difference between \citet{van2015conditions} and \citet{ghosh2016asymptotic}. \citet{van2015conditions} prove `near-minimaxity' under `uniform regular variation' conditions on the prior on local shrinkage parameters for a general class of global-local priors that allow exponential tails.
+On the other hand, \citet{ghosh2016asymptotic} attain `exact' minimaxity for `horseshoe-type' priors under suitable conditions on the global parameter $\tau$, but they allow only polynomial tails, leading to a narrower class.